An Amazing 14-Vehicle Light Painting in a Garage Condo

 He explained that when he saw us in March, that car was just parts laying on his shop floor.
 In just 3 months he had it together enough that it could be in the artwork.
 It doesn't have an engine or interior of any kind (yet), but, it was now a car!
 We got it into position using Myron's riding lawn mower to tow it into place!

-The whole story, which list dozens of the modifications and specs, can be enjoyed by clicking the button below the cool final artwork.
+The whole story, which lists dozens of the modifications and specs, can be enjoyed by clicking the button below the cool final artwork.

 A stunning light painted photograph of a 1955 Chevrolet Bel Air "El Camino like" pickup truck, a 1939 LaSalle Rat Rod, and a 1978 Chevy Custom 3/4 ton pickup.